 The Cactus Crater was not formed in undisturbed rock.
 The Zebra Tower shot was detonated 217 feet southeast of Cactus in May 1948 and the Dog Tower shot, 291 feet southeast of Cactus in April 1951.
 These two shots caused fracturing of the rock around the site of Cactus (Defense Nuclear Agency 1981, p.
 409).
-The Zebra Crater was illed in and oiled to prevent dust while the Dog Tower was being worked on, and the Dog Crater and contaminated areas were made "radiologically safe" by dumping the contaminated debris in the crater and then covering the contaminated area with clean sand.
-It is apparent, therefore that there is a good deal of buried radioactive material near, but not inside, the Cactus Crater and that the surrounding rock is heavily fissured.
+The Zebra Crater was filled in and oiled to prevent dust while the Dog Tower was being worked on, and the Dog Crater and contaminated areas were made "radiologically safe" by dumping the contaminated debris in the crater and then covering the contaminated area with clean sand.
+It is apparent, therefore, that there is a good deal of buried radioactive material near, but not inside, the Cactus Crater and that the surrounding rock is heavily fissured.

-When the Cactus device exploded, a large amount of rock, such of it pulverized into small particles, was thrown upwards.
-Much of this material fell back into the crater so that the original hole vas half filled with debris.
-The true crater is therefore twice as deep as it appears to be, and this was demonstrated several years ago when a hole was drilled through the debris to a $d{\rm e}$ pth beyond the bottom of the true crater.
+When the Cactus device exploded, a large amount of rock, much of it pulverized into small particles, was thrown upwards.
+Much of this material fell back into the crater so that the original hole was half filled with debris.
+The true crater is therefore twice as deep as it appears to be, and this was demonstrated several years ago when a hole was drilled through the debris to a depth beyond the bottom of the true crater.
 A gamma counter was lowered down the hole and activity levels were recorded at different depths (Figure 5).
 At the bottom of the visible crater, the counting rate increased sharply from near zero to about 4800 counts per second (cps).
-The counting rate then decreased occur beneath the fallback material in the crater.
+The counting rate then decreased